-Learning Area: Languages
+Learning Area: Languages Course Length: One year

 The Chinese Language Program is designed to foster intercultural understanding, which is central to our curriculum.
 Students will develop their reading, writing, listening, and speaking skills in alignment with the Australian Curriculum.
 Beyond language acquisition, students will immerse themselves in Chinese culture through various interactive and creative activities.
+The study of Chinese continues through to the end of Year 8.